Frequently Asked Questions

-A “Dual Credit” is a College course that is offered to secondary school students.
+A “dual credit” is a college course offered to secondary school students.
 If the student is successful in the course, the student will receive two credits.
-The first credit goes towards their Ontario Secondary School Diploma and the second credit can go towards a College course.
-Essentially, this means that for taking one Dual Credit course a high school student can earn two credits (one towards their high school diploma and the other credit towards a College diploma).
+The first credit goes towards their Ontario Secondary School Diploma and the second credit can go towards a college course.
+Essentially, this means that for taking one dual credit course, a high school student can earn two credits (one towards their high school diploma and the other credit towards a college diploma).

-If you are a high school student, contact your high school guidance counselor.
+If you are a high school student, contact your high school guidance counsellor.
 If you are a teacher, school board representative or college staff member, please contact the Dual Credit Team.

-Seneca’s Dual Credit courses are most often delivered in the following ways:
+Seneca’s dual credit courses are delivered in the following ways:

-A class with only Secondary School Students, taught by a College Professor at Seneca College.
+A class with only secondary school students, taught by a college professor at Seneca.

-Once you successfully complete the course, you will receive a College grade published on your Seneca transcript.
-The grade will be sent (by the Seneca College Program Assistants) to your high school Principal and then documented on your secondary school transcript.
+Once you successfully complete the course, you will receive a college grade published on your Seneca transcript.
+The grade will be sent (by the Seneca Program Assistants) to your high school principal and then documented on your secondary school transcript.

 Who is eligible for the program?

 Speak to your guidance counsellor to ask if you are eligible to take a dual credit course.